tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 | 19             | 3,990,000    | 0.000095367431640625 BTC  | 20,999,959.946 BTC                         |
 | 20             | 4,200,000    | 0.0000476837158203125 BTC | 20,999,979.973 BTC                         |

-We'll come back to miners in detail in the mining chapter.
+We will revisit the concept of mining in more details in the [miner chapter](https://planb.network/en/courses/btc101/dbb8264a-7434-57e4-9d1b-fbd1bae37fdf).

 ### Guaranteeing digital scarcity

-Bitcoin's scarcity is guaranteed by two key mechanisms: the adjustment of mining difficulty and game theory:
+The limit of 21 million is the basis of Bitcoin scarcity, and is guaranteed by two key mechanisms: the adjustment of mining difficulty and the game theory.

-- Mining difficulty adjustment is a mechanism that takes place every 2016 blocks, or around two weeks, to ensure that, on average, a new block is added to the blockchain every ten minutes.
-This frequency of block creation and the total quantity of bitcoins are fixed aspects of the Bitcoin protocol and cannot be changed without a general consensus, unlike the arbitrary decisions made in traditional monetary systems.
+- The mining difficulty adjustment is a process that takes place every 2016 blocks, or around two weeks, to ensure that a new block is added to the blockchain every ten minutes on average.
+This frequency of block creation and the total quantity of bitcoins are both fixed aspects of the Bitcoin protocol and cannot be changed without a general consensus, unlike the arbitrary decisions made in traditional monetary systems.

 ![image](assets/en/chapter4/2.webp)

-> Did you know?
-Miners are incentivized to mine a block to earn the new bitcoins (block subsidy) and transaction fees associated with the transactions they include in their block.
-As the number of bitcoins issued approaches the 21 million limit, miners will be remunerated more through their transaction fees than through the block subsidy.'
+> Did you know that miners are incentivized to mine a block in order to earn new bitcoins through the block subsidy, as well as transaction fees from the transactions they include in that block?

+Thus, as the number of bitcoins issued approaches the 21 million limit, miners will be remunerated more through their transaction fees than through the block subsidy.

 - Game theory is a mathematical concept that relies on human rationality.
-Here, in Bitcoin, it is the users who vote for protocol changes.
-Yes, you read that right: any modification to the Bitcoin protocol would require the agreement of the entire community of users, which is highly complex.
-So, if someone wanted to create a 22nd million bitcoin, they would have to convince all users to voluntarily devalue their own savings, which is unlikely to happen because Bitcoin is global and not governed by a central group.
+It assumes that individuals act logically, seeking to maximize their own benefits while considering the potential decisions of others.
+In Bitcoin, game theory helps to ensure that the majority of miners and users will act in the best interest of the network.
+In fact, since protocol changes are voted by the users, any modification to the Bitcoin protocol would require the agreement of the entire community of users, which is highly complex.
+So, if someone wanted to create a 22nd million bitcoin, they would have to convince all users to voluntarily devalue their own savings, which is unlikely to happen because Bitcoin is global and is not governed by a central group.

 ![image](assets/en/chapter4/3.webp)

-The idea of devaluing the currency goes against the fundamental philosophy of Bitcoin, so changing this limit is highly unlikely.
+The idea of devaluing the currency goes against the fundamental philosophy of Bitcoin, so a change in its overall quantity is highly unlikely to happen.

-### An auditable monetary policy every second from the beginning and forever!
+### An Auditable Monetary Policy: Every Second, from the Beginning and Forever!

 The scarcity of Bitcoin is a major asset, and the maximum quantity of 21 million bitcoins in circulation is public and verifiable by anyone.

-In fact, anyone can verify the quantity of bitcoins in circulation by entering a simple command on a Bitcoin node: `bitcoin-cli gettxoutsetinfo`.
-This transparency and verifiability strengthen trust in the Bitcoin system, which is not based on centralized institutions or individuals, but on a mathematical and cryptographic guarantee inherent in its protocol.
-(You will learn how to do this easily in LN201)
+In fact, anyone can do this through a Bitcoin node (i.e. a transaction validator) by simply entering the following command: `bitcoin-cli gettxoutsetinfo`.
+This transparency strengthens trust in the Bitcoin system, which is not based on central institutions or individuals, but rather on the mathematical and cryptographic guarantees inherent in its protocol (You will learn how to do this easily in LNP201).

 ```json
 {